chalee1413/ads_auction/TECHNICAL_REPORT.md

 ## 5. Scaling to Production: Architecture and Plan

-To deploy these methodologies at scale (billions of impressions, sub-100ms latency), I recommend the following architecture and implementation plan.
+To deploy these methodologies at scale (billions of impressions, sub-100ms latency), the following architecture and implementation plan is recommended.

 ### 5.1 Data Infrastructure